Plan Your Visit

 Visiting the Museum with Your Family

-Make sure your visit to the DiMenna Children’s History Museum is the best it can be!
+Make sure your visit to New-York Historical is the best it can be!
 Here are some tips of planning and suggestions for activities during your visit.

 The museum has a huge collection of artworks, historical objects, and documents.
-In addition, there is a library, digital interactives, an 18-minute long film on the history of New York City, and a sit-down restaurant.
 There is a lot to choose from!
 Talk to your children before you visit to decide the galleries and activities that best fit all of your interests and needs.
+And visit our FAQ page to familiarize yourself with changes we’ve made to the experience of visiting a museum.
+Share with your children that everyone will be wearing masks, getting temperature checks, and some staff will be behind partitions.
+Even though our staff’s faces are covered, we are smiling when we see you back in the galleries!

 Focus your visit around a theme, such as “people of New York’ (what they wore, how they spent their days) or “streets of New York” or “New York now and then.”
 For very young children, playing “I Spy” or searching for colors or shapes will keep them looking closely.